ros-drivers/microstrain_mips/README.md

 #### Building from source
 1. Install ROS and create a workspace: [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)

-2. Move the entire ROS-MSCL folder (microstrain_inertial, microstrain_msgs , and microstrain_common for just source) to the your_workspace/src directory.
+2. Move the entire microstrain_inertial folder (microstrain_inertial_driver, microstrain_inertial_msgs , and microstrain_common for just source) to the your_workspace/src directory.

-3. Locate and register the ros_mscl package: `rospack find microstrain_inertial`
+3. Locate and register the ros_mscl package: `rospack find microstrain_inertial_driver`

 4. Build your workspace: